-Rei imbursement condition Reason Implementation guidance Initiation 1.
-Nivolumab and ipilimumab should be reimbursed for the neoadjuvant treatment of resectable stage III melanoma if the following conditions are met: 1.1.
-At least 16 years of age 1.2.
-Cytologically or histologically confirmed resectable stage III melanoma of cutaneous or unknown primary origin with one or more macroscopic lymph node metastases), that can be biopsied or any number of resectable in-transit metastases 1.3.
-Good performance status The initiation criteria reflect the key inclusion criteria from the NADINA trial.
-In the NADINA trial, macroscopic (Clinical detectable) lymph nodes are defined as either one of the following: • a palpable node, confirmed as melanoma by pathology; • a non-palpable but enlarged lymph node according to RECISTv1.1 (at least 15 mm in short axis), confirmed as melanoma by pathology; • a PET scan positive lymph node of any size confirmed as melanoma by pathology; Discontinuation and Renewal 2.
-Nivolumab and ipilimumab should be discontinued if there is disease recurrence during treatment or intolerable adverse events.
+Reimb ursement condition Reason Implementation guidance Nivolumab plus ipilimumab should be reimbursed for the neoadjuvant treatment of resectable stage III melanoma if the following conditions are met: patients are aged at least 16 years patients have cytologically or histologically confirmed resectable stage III melanoma of cutaneous or unknown primary origin with 1 or more macroscopic lymph node metastases that can be biopsied, or any number of resectable in-transit metastases patients have good performance status.
+The initiation criteria reflect the key inclusion criteria from the NADINA trial.
+In the NADINA trial, macroscopic (clinically detectable) lymph nodes are defined as any of the following: a palpable node, confirmed as melanoma by pathology a nonpalpable but enlarged lymph node according to RECIST 1.1 (at least 15 mm in short axis), confirmed as melanoma by pathology a PET scan positive lymph node of any size confirmed as melanoma by pathology.
+Discontinuation and renewal Nivolumab plus ipilimumab should be discontinued if there is disease recurrence during treatment or intolerable adverse events.
+Nivolumab plus ipilimumab should be discontinued after 2 cycles of neoadjuvant ipilimumab plus nivolumab every 3 weeks.
 Consistent with patients enrolled in the NADINA trial.
 Further adjuvant treatment should be guided by pathological response and disease mutation status.
-3. Nivolumab and ipilimumab should be discontinued after 2 cycles of neoadjuvant ipilimumab plus nivolumab every 3 weeks.
-As per the NADINA trial, patients who have achieved major pathological response did not receive additional adjuvant treatment.
-Patients not achieving major response were considered for additional adjuvant treatment: These patients with BRAF mutation were considered for dabrafenib-trametinib adjuvant

-Reimbursement condition Reason Implementation guidance therapy.
-In addition, these patients with BRAF wild type were considered for nivolumab adjuvant therapy.
-Note that currently, there may be a lack of standardization on how pathology results are reported across institutions, leading to variable access to treatments.
-Additional resources may be required to support training for pathologists and pathology technicians.
+Per the NADINA trial, patients who experienced a major pathological response did not receive additional adjuvant treatment.
+Patients without a major pathological response were considered for additional adjuvant treatment: Patients with BRAF mutation were considered for dabrafenib-trametinib adjuvant therapy for 46 weeks.
+Patients with BRAF wild-type were considered for 11 cycles of adjuvant nivolumab (480 mg) every 4 weeks.
+Patients with contraindications or intolerance to dabrafenib plus trametinib can be considered for adjuvant treatment with nivolumab or pembrolizumab (based on CDA-AMC clinical expert opinion).
+Note that, currently, there may be a lack of standardization on how pathology results are reported across institutions, leading to variable access to treatments.
+Additional resources may be required to support training

+Reimbursement condition Reason Implementation guidance for pathologists and pathology technicians.
 These additional resources will likely be accompanied by additional costs to the health care system.
-Prescribing 4.
-Prescribing should be limited to clinicians with expertise in the diagnosis and management of melanoma.
-This will ensure that treatment is prescribed for appropriate patients and adverse events are optimally managed. - Cost 5.
+Prescribing Prescribing should be limited to clinicians with expertise in the diagnosis and management of melanoma.
+This will ensure that treatment is prescribed for appropriate patients and adverse events are optimally managed.
+Cost 5.
 A reduction in price may be required.
-Based on publicly available prices, neoadjuvant nivolumab plus ipilimumab, followed by response-driven adjuvant treatment (dabrafenib plus trametinib [if BRAF mutation positive] or nivolumab [if BRAF wild-type], may increase or decrease drug costs compared with adjuvant nivolumab, depending on initial treatment response.
+Based on publicly available prices, neoadjuvant nivolumab plus ipilimumab, followed by response-driven adjuvant treatment (dabrafenib plus trametinib [if BRAF mutation positive] or nivolumab [if BRAF wild-type]), may increase or decrease drug costs compared with adjuvant nivolumab, depending on initial treatment response.
 These cost-variations reflect uncertainties related to differences in long-term efficacy.
-Given these uncertainties, a price reduction may In addition to the uncertainty around the rate of major pathological response and the choice of adjuvant therapy among non-responders, the relative economic impact of nivolumab plus ipilimumab versus other comparators is particularly sensitive to the negotiated price for nivolumab, ipilimumab, and all other comparator treatments. be required.
-A cost-effectiveness analysis would be needed to determine the extent of price reduction.
-There is also a lack of direct and indirect comparative evidence relative to adjuvant dabrafenib plus trametinib and pembrolizumab
+Given these uncertainties, a price reduction may be required.
+A cost- effectiveness analysis would be needed to determine the extent of price reduction.
+There is also a lack of direct and indirect comparative evidence relative to adjuvant dabrafenib plus trametinib and pembrolizumab (neoadjuvant plus adjuvant and adjuvant).
+As such, the cost-effectiveness of neoadjuvant nivolumab plus ipilimumab relative to these treatments is unknown.
+In addition to the uncertainty around the rate of major pathological response and the choice of adjuvant therapy among those who do not experience a response to treatment, the relative economic impact of nivolumab plus ipilimumab versus other comparators is particularly sensitive to the negotiated price for nivolumab, ipilimumab, and all other comparator treatments.

-Reimbursement condition Reason Implementation guidance (neoadjuvant plus adjuvant and adjuvant).
-As such, the costeffectiveness of neoadjuvant nivolumab plus ipilimumab relative to these treatments is unknown.